<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=938154&amp;fmt=gif">

 A C corporation, on the other hand, is taxed as its own separate entity.
 This means that the business pays its own taxes on any income it generates, and the shareholders pay taxes on any dividends they receive.

-Reasons to Convert an S Corporation Into a C Corporation
+Why Convert from an S Corporation to a C Corporation?

 Greater Flexibility